Ipek Ensari, Ph.D

 News and Events

-Female research scientist speaker at NYHacker R meetup in New York City on mobile health data methods.
+Female research scientist speaker mobile health data methods, New York City.

 Contact